Nullvora/mabor-bench/README.md

 cargo bb run -b unary -B wgpu-fusion
 ```

-This will use the main branch of Burn by default.
+This will use the main branch of Mabor by default.

 To benchmark performance across version(s):